The Last Patient

 A story that encapsulates the restlessness and search for meaning of an entire generation.

-She sat at the kitchen table, smoking, exuding a “seductive world-weariness of the kind familiar from the films of the Nouvelle Vague”.
-After turning her back on the country she’d been born in, Luxembourg, and the parents who had raised her, the protagonist of this new novel by Ulrike Edschmid turns up in the narrator’s share house in Frankfurt in 1973.
-Having been left by a man, she was looking for a room.
-Three years later, after falling in love with a Spanish anarchist, she follows him to...
+She sat at the kitchen table, smoking, exuding a »seductive world-weariness reminiscent of the films of the Nouvelle Vague«.
+Having been left by a man, she turns up in the narrator’s share house in Frankfurt in 1973 looking for a room.
+She was majoring in history and French.
+Three years later, after falling in love with a Spanish anarchist, she follows him to Barcelona.

 Read more

-She sat at the kitchen table, smoking, exuding a “seductive world-weariness of the kind familiar from the films of the Nouvelle Vague”.
-After turning her back on the country she’d been born in, Luxembourg, and the parents who had raised her, the protagonist of this new novel by Ulrike Edschmid turns up in the narrator’s share house in Frankfurt in 1973.
-Having been left by a man, she was looking for a room.
+She sat at the kitchen table, smoking, exuding a »seductive world-weariness reminiscent of the films of the Nouvelle Vague«.
+Having been left by a man, she turns up in the narrator’s share house in Frankfurt in 1973 looking for a room.
+She was majoring in history and French.
 Three years later, after falling in love with a Spanish anarchist, she follows him to Barcelona.

 After a few more abortive relationships, she leaves Europe for the Americas, with stints in Arizona, Mexico City, Guatemala, Buenos Aires, but after years of a peripatetic life and countless »desperate attempts at love«, she finally finds her way back to Barcelona, where she trains to become a psychotherapist, specialising in trauma.